Carole Landis: Death

-Landis was reportedly crushed when Harrison refused to divorce his wife for her; unable to cope any longer, she committed suicide in her Pacific Palisades home at 1465 Capri Drive by taking an overdose of Seconal.
+Landis was reportedly crushed when Harrison refused to divorce his wife to be with her.
+On July 5, 1948, unable to cope any longer, she committed suicide in her Pacific Palisades home at 1465 Capri Drive by taking an overdose of Seconal.
+Before she took her life, she penned a note to her mother, expressing remorse for the pain her actions would cause.
+She assured her mother and family members of her love and asked her to find her will, which left everything to her mother.
+Landis signed off as “Your Baby” and requested her mother’s prayers.
 Harrison was the last person to see her alive, having had dinner with her the night before she committed suicide.

 The next afternoon, Harrison and Landis's maid discovered her on the bathroom floor.
 Harrison waited several hours before he called a doctor and the police.
 According to some sources, Landis left two suicide notes, one for her mother and the second for Harrison, who instructed his lawyers to destroy it.
 During a coroner's inquest, Harrison denied knowing any motive for her suicide and told the coroner he did not know of the existence of a second suicide note.
-Landis's official website, which is owned by her family, has questioned the events of Landis's death and the coroner's ruling of suicide.
+Landis's official website, which her family owns, has questioned the events of Landis's death and the coroner's ruling of suicide.
 She is interred in Forest Lawn Memorial Park Cemetery in Glendale, California, in plot 814 of the "Everlasting Love" section.
 Among the celebrities at her funeral were Cesar Romero, Van Johnson, and Pat O'Brien.
 Harrison attended with his wife.

 Landis has a star on the Hollywood Walk of Fame at 1765 Vine Street.